paulc4/my-repo/UsingConcourse.md

         args: ["Hello, world!"]
 ```

-The `say-hello` task is defined using the config sub-element instead of a YAML file.
+The `say-hello` task is defined using the `config` sub-element instead of a YAML file.
 Hence this flow requires no resources.

-As a result, this flow appears in the GUI as a single grey box which doesn't look like a flow at all (since it has no inputs or outputs).
+As a result, this flow appears in the Web GUI as a single grey box which doesn't look like a flow at all (since it has no input or output resources).

-Whilst this is a nice simple first example, it is not typical and I found it more confusing than helpful.
+Whilst this is a nice simple first example, it is not typical and, personally, I found it more confusing than helpful.